daipe-ai/platform-docs/docs/data-pipelines-workflow/feature-branch.md

 ## Creating Pull Request

-When you're done with all the changes create a Pull Request.
+When you're done with all the changes create a Pull Request from your branch to the master branch.

 ![](../images/bricks_pr_set.png)